Decomposition spaces, incidence algebras and M\"obius inversion II: completeness, length filtration, and finiteness: Preliminaries on decomposition spaces

 Every Segal space is a decomposition space.
-In a Segal space $X$, all the information is contained in $X_0$ and $X_1$.
-This cannot be said about a decomposition space, but we still have the following important property. \end{blanko}
+For example, the nerve of a category or a poset is a decomposition space.
+In a Segal space $X$, all the information is contained in $X_0$ and $X_1$ and the composition map $d_1: X_2 \to X_1$.
+This cannot be said for decomposition spaces in general, but we still have the following important property. \end{blanko}